eriksank/eventemitter4/README.md

 ### 4.1\.
 Running the examples

 Open a terminal.
-In order to run for example, example 1:
+In order to run, for example, example 1:

 ```bash
 cd myproject/node_modules/eventemitter4